Hemi-icosahedron

-A hemi-icosahedron is an abstract regular polyhedron, containing half the faces of a regular icosahedron.
+In geometry, a hemi-icosahedron is an abstract regular polyhedron, containing half the faces of a regular icosahedron.
 It can be realized as a projective polyhedron (a tessellation of the real projective plane by 10 triangles), which can be visualized by constructing the projective plane as a hemisphere where opposite points along the boundary are connected and dividing the hemisphere into three equal parts.

 Geometry

 It has 10 triangular faces, 15 edges, and 6 vertices.

 It is also related to the nonconvex uniform polyhedron, the tetrahemihexahedron, which could be topologically identical to the hemi-icosahedron if each of the 3 square faces were divided into two triangles.

 Graphs

 It can be represented symmetrically on faces, and vertices as Schlegel diagrams:

 The complete graph K6

 It has the same vertices and edges as the 5-dimensional 5-simplex which has a complete graph of edges, but only contains half of the (20) faces.